 Wednesday, November 6, was a day like any other for Nigerian feminists.
 There was nothing about the rising of the sun that suggested that the day would end on such an ugly note triggered by a major breach of privacy and digital rights, targeting a particular group of girls.

-At the beginning of November, a group of young Nigerian feminists came together to create a WhatsApp group chat, which was supposed to be a safe space away from the “noise and banter” in the real world.
-However, this space was invaded by a man who entered the group chat posing to be a woman and then publicised the messages in the group with the intent to cyberbully the women in them.
+At the beginning of November, a group of young Nigerian feminists came together to create a WhatsApp group chat, which was supposed to be a “safe space” away from the “noise and banter” in the real world.
+However, this space was invaded by a man who entered the group chat posing to be a woman and then publicised the messages in the group.

-One of the group’s founding members (who we’ll call Kali) tells Zikoko Citizen that before it was compromised, the group was the safe space they hoped it would be.
+One of the group’s founding members (who we’ll call Kali) tells Zikoko Citizen more about what took place in the group before the invasion.
 On some days, they shared book recommendations and discussed their hobbies.
 On other days, they recounted painful sexual assault experiences, finding solace in the knowledge that they had found a community of women who understood their pain.

 None of these women suspected that a man was in their space until November 6, when cropped screenshots of messages from this group hit the internet, specifically X.